FrancisCrickInstitute/dm3d-pages/tutorial.md

 When an epoch finishes a new file "example-d3-latest.h5" will be created.

-### Continuing Training
+### Continuing training.

-To restart or continue training from a save model, name the model the same as the .json file. with .h5 instead.
+To restart or continue training from a save model, name the model the same as the .json file. with .h5 instead:

     mv example-3-latest.h5 example-d3.h5

-That will overwrite the previous example-3.h5, and then
+That will overwrite the previous example-3.h5.
+Then executing the command:

     cerberus train -c example-d3.json

-Will start training from the previously trained model.
+will start training from the previously trained model.

-### Making a prediction
+### Making a prediction.

-To make a prediction
+To make a prediction, use the following command:

     cerberus predict example-3-latest.h5 tile_3-sample.tif